elmtree-askmo/cloudcannon-app/content/learn/computer-science/what-is-online-impersonation-in-the-context-of-identity-theft.md

 url: /learn/computer-science/questions/what-is-online-impersonation-in-the-context-of-identity-theft
 score: -1.0
 related_article1:
-    id: 161381
+    id: 161382
-    title: What are some common methods used for pseudonymization?
+    title: >-
+        What is online impersonation in the context of identity theft?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-some-common-methods-used-for-pseudonymization
+    url: /learn/computer-science/questions/what-is-online-impersonation-in-the-context-of-identity-theft
 related_article2:
-    id: 161470
+    id: 161254
+    title: >-
-    title: What are the benefits of using a personal VPN?
+        What is the primary purpose of a firewall in cybersecurity?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-benefits-of-using-a-personal-vpn
+    url: /learn/computer-science/questions/what-is-the-primary-purpose-of-a-firewall-in-cybersecurity
 related_article3:
-    id: 161462
+    id: 161468
-    title: What distinguishes a virus from a worm in terms of malware?
+    title: >-
+        What are the advantages of using biometric security for authentication?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-distinguishes-a-virus-from-a-worm-in-terms-of-malware
+    url: /learn/computer-science/questions/what-are-the-advantages-of-using-biometric-security-for-authentication
 related_article4:
-    id: 161463
+    id: 161380
+    title: >-
-    title: What is the primary function of spyware?
+        What is the purpose of de-identification in data protection?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-primary-function-of-spyware
+    url: /learn/computer-science/questions/what-is-the-purpose-of-deidentification-in-data-protection
 related_article5:
-    id: 161467
+    id: 161466
-    title: What is the difference between smishing and vishing?
+    title: >-
+        How can individuals recognize and prevent pharming attempts?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-difference-between-smishing-and-vishing
+    url: /learn/computer-science/questions/how-can-individuals-recognize-and-prevent-pharming-attempts
 ---

 &nbsp;